tool3/chartscii/README.md

 ```

 ### label (string)
-a label for the data point
+a label for the data point.
-display in color if `color: true`
-displays a unique color if provided in data array. (e.g `{ value: 3, color: 'red' }`)

 ### value (number)
-a value for the bar chart
+a value for a bar in a chart.

 ### color (string)
 a color to paint the bar (colors label as well if `colorLabel: true`)